hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 In a phrase, REST is an architectural style.
 It is neither a framework nor a library nor any sort of software.
 It is specifically an architectural style used to build web applications.
 A good definition of an architectural style is "a coordinated set of architectural constraints."<sup>[1](#footnote1)</sup> Put more simply, we impose a set of limitations or restrictions on the way we build our web application with the goal of improving some desired characteristic/s of our web application design.

 Below I list all of the constraints imposed by REST<sup>[2](#footnote2)</sup>, however I don't discuss all of them in detail.
 I instead focus on those most relevant to the exercise included in this repo.
 I encourage you to follow the link provided in footnote #2 some time after you have completed the exercises.
-This link will take you to the dissertation written by the originator of the REST architectural style and allow you to read about the other constraints.
+This link will take you to the dissertation written by Dr. Roy Thomas Fielding, the originator of the REST architectural style, and allow you to read about the other constraints.

 1. Client-Server<sup>[3](#footnote3)</sup>

-    * Constraint Imposed:
+    - Constraint Imposed:
-      * There must be a clear separation of concerns between the client and the server.
+      - There must be a clear separation of concerns between the client and the server.
-      * The client is concerned with UI and translating user input into requests to be sent to the server, often for data/media.
+      - The client is concerned with UI and translating user input into requests to be sent to the server, often for data/media.
-      * The server is concerned with responding to these requests.
+      - The server is concerned with responding to these requests.
-      * Servers open themselves up for connection and clients connect to servers.
+      - Servers open themselves up for connection and clients connect to servers.
 Multiple clients can connect to one server.
-    * Resulting Improvement:
+    - Resulting Improvement:
-      * Clients and servers can now be scaled and maintained independently of one another.
+      - Clients and servers can now be scaled and maintained independently of one another.

 2. Stateless

-    * Constraint Imposed:
+    - Constraint Imposed:
-      * Servers don't carry state i.e. servers do not store information related to previous requests.
+      - Servers don't carry state i.e. servers do not store information related to previous requests.
-      * Since servers don't carry state, any incoming request MUST include all of the information that a server needs to process the request.
+      - Since servers don't carry state, any incoming request MUST include all of the information that a server needs to process the request.
-    * Resulting Improvement:
+    - Resulting Improvement:
-      * Servers are more scalable and maintainable as they don't need to allocate memory for state.
+      - Servers are more scalable and maintainable as they don't need to allocate memory for state.
-      * There are no external variables that might affect the outcome of a request since all requests are self-contained i.e. they contain all the information a server needs to process the request.
+      - There are no external variables that might affect the outcome of a request since all requests are self-contained i.e. they contain all the information a server needs to process the request.

 3. Cache

 4. Uniform Interface

-    * Constraint Imposed:
+    - Constraint Imposed:
-      * Servers must separate the interface for making requests from the implementation details employed in servicing those requests.
+      - Servers must separate the interface for making requests from the implementation details employed in servicing those requests.
-      * Put another way, the computational logic necessary to fulfill a request should be separate from the "buttons" to be pushed that initiate the request.
+      - Put another way, the computational logic necessary to fulfill a request should be separate from the "buttons" to be pushed that initiate the request.
-      * These uniform interfaces or "buttons" take the form of a set of endpoints (URLs) to which clients can make HTTP requests and receive responses that contain the desired information.
+      - These uniform interfaces or "buttons" take the form of a set of endpoints (URLs) to which clients can make HTTP requests and receive responses that contain the desired information.
-      * See [Communicating Across the Web](#communicating-across-the-web) for a further detail.
+      - See [Communicating Across the Web](#communicating-across-the-web) for a further detail.
-    * Resulting Improvement:
+    - Resulting Improvement:
-      * Any client can connect to a server and use the interface to make requests.
+      - Any client can connect to a server and use the interface to make requests.
 The client has no need to have any knowledge of how the server actually fulfills the request as this is abstracted away.

 5. Layered System
 6. Code-On-Demand (Optional)

+So when we say an API is RESTful, we mean that it conforms to all of the constraints specified above (constraint 6 is optional).

 #### Communicating Across the Web